-Also in May, we are hosting our orientation to Law Library collections webinar, which covers Law Library resources and research strategies for navigating Law.gov.
-More information about the Law Library’s upcoming U.S. law webinars and registration links can be found below.
+Also in May, we are hosting our orientation to our Law Library collections webinar, which covers Law Library resources and research strategies for navigating Law.gov.

 Content: Provides participants with information about legal sources and research techniques regarding U.S. case law, including information about the U.S. federal court system, the publication of court opinions, methods for researching case law, and information about locating records and briefs.

-Instructor: Jason Zarin – Legal Reference Librarian.
-Jason has a BA in economics from Tufts University, an MA in economics from UCLA, a JD from the University of Southern California, an LLM in taxation from Georgetown University, and a Masters of Science in Information Systems from the University of Texas at Austin.
+Instructor: Jason Zarin – Legal Reference Specialist.
+Jason has a B.A. in economics from Tufts University, an M.A. in economics from UCLA, a J.D. from the University of Southern California, an LL.M. in taxation from Georgetown University, and a master of science in information systems from the University of Texas at Austin.

 Orientation to Law Library Collections